 A blueprint is one of the core components of a Lono project.
-Blueprints can have many Templates.
+Blueprints are essentially CloudFormation templates packaged up in a convenient and reusable way.
+The CloudFormation code itself lives in the

 Here’s an example demo blueprint structure: